galeone/galeone.github.io/_posts/2023-06-08-train-deploy-tabular-data-golang-vertex-ai.md

 ---
 layout: post
-title: "End-to-end AutoML pipeline on VertexAI with Go"
+title: "End-to-end AutoML pipeline on VertexAI in Go"
 date: 2023-06-08 08:00:00
 categories: golang vertexai
 summary: ""
 authors:
     - pgaleone
-    - chatgpt
+    - chatGPT
 ---

 Automated Machine Learning (AutoML) has revolutionized the way we approach building and deploying machine learning models.
 Gone are the days of painstakingly handcrafting complex models from scratch.
 With AutoML, the process becomes faster, more accessible, and remarkably efficient.